watusi/jquery-mobile-iscrollview/README.md

 a scrollview to scroll a long list of items.
 To demo, simply open the `index.html` file in your browser.

-As a convenience, the demo directory is self-contained, and contains the following additional components:
+As a convenience, the demo directory is self-contained (except for the widget, which is expected to be found in the parent directory), and contains the following additional components:

 * JQuery 1.6.4